AdobeDocs/experience-platform.en/help/destinations/destination-sdk/supported-functions.md

 Experience Platform Destination SDK uses [Pebble templating functions](https://pebbletemplates.io/) to allow you to transform the data exported out of Experience Platform to your destination into the format you need.

-There are some changes in Adobe's Pebble support has a couple of changes.
+The Experience Platform implementation of Adobe's Pebble support has a couple of changes to the out-of-the box version provided by Pebble.
 Also, in addition to the out-of-the-box functions provided by Pebble, Adobe has created some additional functions that you can use.

 ## Prerequisites

 To understand the concepts and functions in this reference page, read the Message format document first.

+Note also the anatomy of a profile in Experience Platform:

+Profiles have 3 sections:

 ## Supported Pebble functions

-From the Pebble tags section, we only support: "filter", "for", "if" and "set" We don't support "range"
+From the Pebble tags section, Adobe only supports:
+* filter
+* for
+* if
+* set
+Adobe does not support range

 ## Functions added by Adobe